-10 cat-friendly houseplants that are easy to take care of
+10 pet-friendly houseplants — that are easy to take care of

 If you’re a fan of plants with a lot of vines, you’ll love a string of heart plant.
 String of hearts have long vines covered in heart-shaped leaves, so they’re ideal for hanging pots.
 And since they’re succulents, string of heart plants are easy to take care of.

-A quick warning — even though string of hearts are cat-safe house plants, there’s no guarantee that you can keep your string of heart safe from your cat.
-You might find your furry friend batting at the vines every once in a while.
+A quick warning — even though string of hearts are pet-safe house plants, there’s no guarantee that you can keep your string of heart safe from your pet.

 Plant care: String of hearts grow fast and are great for beginners.